 How much does it cost to raise a child?

-Some studies suggest that it takes around $245,000 to raise a child from birth to age eighteen.
+Some studies suggest that it takes around $233,000 to raise a child from birth to age 18.
 This includes expenses such as housing, food, education, childcare, transportation, and more.
+Therefore, becoming a parent is the most expensive of your three unwanted pregnancy options.

 What are the challenges of being a single parent?